 Electone Sheet Music Free Download (A5)

 (Ad by Google)

-- Despite my original intentions, I ended up not just using a Jazz Guitar lead.
+- Despite my original intentions, I ended up not just using a Jazz Guitar lead for this Electone Christmas Jazz arrangement.
 This is mostly because I’m unable to come up with a full guitar improvisation.
 Bleah.

 - The trumpet sound has a slide effect.
 This adds sound texture but it can also create some awkward squeaks.
 (Which you can hear here and there in my recording …)